TheBlad768/Sonic-Clean-Engine-S.C.E.-/README.md

 ### Macro Assembler AS Passes

-I've added console messages about Macro AS passes
+I've added console messages about Macro AS passes.

 ![AS1](https://i.imgur.com/IpPy17k.png)

 Try to keep 2 passes at all times.
 If you see 3, 4 or more passes, you should figure out what's causing the extra passes and try to fix it.
-This will save you a lot of time during the ROM build
+This will save you a lot of time during the ROM build.

 ![AS2](https://i.imgur.com/skmKw5x.png)